Need an excuse to ride the train to Eugene?

 Morning

-Pick up a coffee at Farmers Union Coffee Roasters, then take a self-guided walking tour of Eugene's downtown murals (or check in with Norman's Oregon Experience for a guided art and food tour).
-For the World Athletics Championships Track & Field that Eugene hosted in 2022 (the first time this prestigious international track event has come to the United States), over twenty street artists and muralists from around the world were commissioned for public murals around town.
-Discover these masterpieces all around the downtown core.
-If you are here on a Saturday, the park blocks will overflow with artisan crafts, food trucks and lively entertainment during the weekly seasonal market.
+Pick up a coffee at the Glass House Coffee Bar, then take a self-guided walking tour of Eugene's downtown murals (or check in with Eugene Eats Food Tour for guided neighborhood tours).
+In honor of the World Athletics Championships Track & Field event that Eugene hosted in 2022 (the first time this prestigious international track event came the United States), over twenty street artists and muralists from around the world were commissioned for public murals around town.
+Discover these masterpieces throughout the downtown core.
+If you are here on a Saturday, the park blocks will overflow with artisan crafts, food trucks and lively entertainment during the weekly seasonal market

 Brunch at Morning Glory Cafe, a vegan-friendly hot spot known for its wholesomely delicious hot breakfasts and lunches.
 The restaurant often has a line out the door on weekends, so plan ahead.
 Other fantastic breakfast options include Jazzy Ladies Cafe with their gluten-free chicken and waffles, and Provisions Market Hall in the 5th Street Public Market with their European ambiance and various coffee shop offerings.